Bed bug

-Bed bugs are insects from the genus Cimex that feed on blood, usually at night.
-Their bites can result in a number of health impacts including skin rashes, psychological effects, and allergic symptoms.
+Bed bugs are parasitic insects from the genus Cimex, which are micropredators that feed on blood, usually at night.
+Their bites can result in a number of health issues, including skin rashes, psychological effects, and allergic symptoms.
 Bed bug bites may lead to skin changes ranging from small areas of redness to prominent blisters.
 Symptoms may take between minutes to days to appear and itchiness is generally present.
 Some individuals may feel tired or have a fever.
 Typically, uncovered areas of the body are affected.
 Their bites are not known to transmit any infectious disease.
 Complications may rarely include areas of dead skin or vasculitis.

 Bed bug bites are caused primarily by two species of insects: Cimex lectularius (the common bed bug) and Cimex hemipterus, found primarily in the tropics.
 Their size ranges between 1 and 7 mm.
 They spread by crawling between nearby locations or by being carried within personal items.
 Infestation is rarely due to a lack of hygiene but is more common in high-density areas.
 Diagnosis involves both finding the bugs and the occurrence of compatible symptoms.
 Bed bugs spend much of their time in dark, hidden locations like mattress seams, or cracks in a wall.

 Treatment is directed towards the symptoms.
-Eliminating bed bugs from the home is often difficult, partly because bed bugs can survive up to 70 days without feeding.
+Eliminating bed bugs from the home is often difficult, partly because bed bugs can survive up to approximately 300 days without feeding.
 Repeated treatments of a home may be required.
 These treatments may include heating the room to 50 C for more than 90 minutes, frequent vacuuming, washing clothing at high temperatures, and the use of various pesticides.

-Bed bugs occur in all regions of the globe.
-Infestations are relatively common, following an increase since the 1990s.
-The exact causes of this increase are unclear; theories including increased human travel, more frequent exchange of second-hand furnishings, a greater focus on control of other pests, and increasing resistance to pesticides.
-Bed bugs have been known human parasites for thousands of years.
+Fossils found in Egypt show bed bugs have been known as human parasites for at least 3,500 years.
+Despite being nearly eradicated in developed countries after World War II, infestations have increased since the 1990s and bed bugs are now relatively common in all regions of the globe.
+Experts point to several factors that have contributed to the explosion in infestations over the last three decades: increased immigration and international travel; expanded markets for second-hand goods; a greater focus on control of other pests; the banning of certain pesticides and increased resistance to pesticides still in use.